xompage/Nyuu-obfuscated/README.md

 Dependencies
 ------------

-If you have NPM installed (may come with your install of NodeJS), the following command (executed inside the Nyuu directory) is all you need to set up the
+If you have NPM installed (may come with your install of NodeJS, or you may need to install it like you did with NodeJS if your package system doesn’t include them together), the following command (executed inside the Nyuu directory) is all you need to set up the dependencies:
-dependencies:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 npm install --no-optional --production